 Billing itself as the largest of its kind in the world, the pumpkin fest at Ludwisburg is truly awe-inspiring.
 The artists, organizers and gourd-philes who host the festival use nearly half a million pumpkins.
 Some of the pumpkin artwork is staggeringly cool.
 You’ll find pumpkin sculptures of animals, landscapes and pop culture figures.

 It’s not just the visuals that make the Ludwisburg Fest a great one.
 There, you’ll find people who also appreciate the magic that exists when it comes to cooking with and eating pumpkins.
 There are sweet and savory treats for every palate imaginable.
-The exhibition will be open until December 4, 2022.
+This year’s exhibition will be open until December 3, 2023.

-And best of all (especially during this era), the festivities are accessible and held outside.
+And best of all, the festivities are accessible and held outside in a lovely setting.
 Ludwisburg is 30 minutes north of Stuttgart and just under 2 hours southeast of Kaiserslautern.